hsaidi5/POOSD-Project/artifacts/architechture.md

 # Data Design

-This aspect of the design document does not apply to our product as we are not going to be using a database.
-Instead, we will be using files to save any information the user needs to save.
+Our product will not be using a database to store information.
+Instead, we will be using local files to save any information the user needs to save.
 This is due to the fact that each instance of the product will run independently of one another and does not need to know what other users are doing.
+In addition to this, this will allow our application to be run by the user without the need of an internet connection to communicate with a database.

 # Business Rules